-This article introduces a new long term initiative at Backpacking Light: to analyze existing standards of design, manufacturing, and materials of ultralight shelters and relate these standards to observed performance in response to adverse environmental conditions.
+This article discusses research we are doing with university students to look at existing standards of design, manufacturing, and materials of ultralight shelters and relate these standards to observed performance in response to adverse environmental conditions.

 Shelters of interest to the ultralight backpacking community may be characterized by one or more of the following attributes:

 - The use of lightweight fabrics to save weight;

 - The use of construction techniques that are less reinforced to save weight;

 - The use of construction techniques that are less sophisticated due to the lack of availability of commercial equipment, the desire to minimize labor costs, or design and/or manufacturing inexperience.

 - The use of minimal structure (e.g., pole supports) to save weight and increase simplicity.

 The combination of these factors results in a product market that is challenging to analyze, because of the wide variability in materials, style, design, and manufacturing quality.
 In addition, because most of these products are sold direct via the websites of cottage manufacturers, the consumer doesn't have the ability to carefully inspect the products prior to purchase.